akihikodaki/akihikodaki/README.md

 - Constructed and maintained a CI infrastructure with [Unity](https://unity.com), Linux, and [GitLab CI](https://docs.gitlab.com/ee/ci/).
 GitLab CI was managed by a colleague so I wrote application-specific code and communicated with him for the integration.
 - Designed and implemented [Mux](https://github.com/pixiv/Mux), a tool to build the UI with [XAML (eXtensible Application Markup Language)](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/xaml-basics/) and [data binding](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/data-binding/), and re-implemented the UI of VRoid Studio with Mux.
 - Minor FLOSS contributions
-  - Fixed many bugs of Xamarin.Forms' XAML processor used in Mux. https://github.com/xamarin/Xamarin.Forms/pulls?q=author%3Aakihikodaki+
+  - Fixed many bugs in Xamarin.Forms' XAML processor used in Mux. https://github.com/xamarin/Xamarin.Forms/pulls?q=author%3Aakihikodaki+
   - Contributed to XR.Baboon https://github.com/inorton/XR.Baboon/pulls?q=is%3Apr+author%3Aakihikodaki+is%3Aclosed
   - Contributed to docfx https://github.com/dotnet/docfx/pulls?q=is%3Apr+author%3Aakihikodaki+is%3Aclosed
   - Contributed to UniVRM https://github.com/vrm-c/UniVRM/pull/21
   - Contributed to UniGLTF https://github.com/ousttrue/UniGLTF/pull/15

-#### May, 2019 - August, 2019
+#### May 2019 - August 2019

-I was employed as a full-time worker, and had some training in April.
-Later, I joined the development of [VRoid Mobile](https://vroid.com/mobile), designed for more casual humanoid model creation and including AR feature.
+I was employed as a full-time worker and had some training in April.
+Later, I joined the development of [VRoid Mobile](https://vroid.com/mobile), designed for more casual humanoid model creation and including an AR feature.
 I left the team just after its release.

-- Designed the architecture of the application as whole.
+- Designed the architecture of the application as a whole.
 (It was modeled as MVVM and integrated subsystems designed and implemented independently.)
 - Clicked the "New Project" button of Unity and wrote the integration of different subsystems and many of its UI components (of course in Mux).
 - Ported the CI infrastructure developed for VRoid Studio.
-- Instructed other developers to enforce the application architecture and Mux best practices and to provide some generic programming advices.
-My intention was to maintain the steady development until the release and after I left.
+- Instructed other developers to enforce the application architecture and Mux best practices and to provide some generic programming advice.
+I intended to maintain the steady development until the release and after I left.
 - Minor FLOSS contributions
   - Contributed to bitrise/steps-cache-push https://github.com/bitrise-steplib/steps-cache-push/pull/32
   - Contributed to better-apk-expansion https://github.com/auxility/better-apk-expansion/pull/16

-#### September, 2019 - October, 2019
+#### September 2019 - October 2019

 Technically I had never had the "On-the-Job Training", so I completed it by temporarily working for [ImageFlux](https://www.sakura.ad.jp/services/imageflux/) team.

-[WebRTC bindings for .NET, mainly targeting for Unity](https://github.com/pixiv/webrtc) are its results.
+[WebRTC bindings for .NET, mainly targeting Unity](https://github.com/pixiv/webrtc) are its results.
 The library avoids common pitfalls of such bindings like multi-platform support and garbage-collector awareness.

 I also contributed to mono/sdb. https://github.com/mono/sdb/pull/58

-#### November, 2019 - February, 2020
+#### November 2019 - February 2020

-I was relocated for [pixiv Sketch](https://sketch.pixiv.net/) team. pixiv Sketch is a social network where users can casually post drawings (i.e. it is totally fine to post incomplete works).
+I was relocated to the [pixiv Sketch](https://sketch.pixiv.net/) team. pixiv Sketch is a social network where users can casually post drawings (i.e. it is totally fine to post incomplete works).
 It has drawing tools and a live broadcast feature.

 I had no particular job to do, so I just did any technical things the others don't do.